 Courses, workshops, and retreats coming up in the next few months:

-In this interactive 8 week course or workshop, we play with various forms of creative writing (journal writing, poetry, personal essay, etc.), and learn new skills in engaging both our right and left brains in our writing practices.
+In this interactive 8 week course, we play with various forms of creative writing (journal writing, poetry, personal essay, etc.), and learn new skills in engaging both our right and left brains in our writing practices.
 Participants stretch themselves creatively & personally, dig into their personal stories, learn new things about who they are, and have fun in the process.
-(I normally deliver this as an 8 week class, but it could be adapted to a one or two day workshop or retreat.
-The next 8 week offering will be in Winnipeg in Fall 2013.)

 At this retreat we spend time in circle, sharing stories of courage and wholeheartedness.
 Together, we experience deep listening in a safe environment where our stories are sacred and welcome.
 We also spend some quiet time with our own thoughts.
 At the end of the day, we make prayer flags that will remind us of the courage we have and the courage we want to claim.
 We take the prayer flags home and hang them in our homes to remind ourselves of our courage.
 (No offerings currently planned.)